wp-plugins/2046s-widget-loops/readme.txt

  * Initial version

 = Known bugs =

-When the widget is dropped into the widget area it won't get its ID and so the jQuery switch for Logic part won't hide unnecessary inputs.
-Once the widget is saved everything works as it supposed to.
+When you have multiple widgets where you filter the content by the taxonomies, than when you same some of these widgets the taxonomy selector is multiplied for other widget then the one you just saved ;(
 This is not a crucial bug, it wont brake anything it is just something I want to fix.
 If you know how, let me know.

 = Future plans =

- * Add selection box for post, pages, taxonomies as like in the menu builder instead manual ID insertion or log category, tag list.
+ * Drag&Drop content builder
+ * multiple custom meta comparison filter
  * Complete localization ready for translation to other languages
- * Might be you who gives me other ideas ;)

 = Thanks =

 Thanks to Scribu for his WP Navi that I have "integrated" as one of the navigation settings in to the widget.
 And thanks to Sribu again.
 When I tried to find an answer for all the uncommon problems it was his answer somewhere in the Interweb that helps me to find the solution.
+Thanks to you allyou are my source of knowledge.